 Bring order out of chaos

 A successful archives program keeps historical material and inactive records well organized, preserved, and described for easy access and use.
 Whether public or private, your archives serves as a vital resource for collective memory.
 However, just keeping up with the volume of information generated every day can be overwhelming.

 We can help.
 If you need to develop or improve your archival program, we have experience addressing a wide range of challenges—from establishing an archives for the Department of Homeland Security to assessing a digital archives collection for the Byrd Center for Legislative Studies.
 Big or small; complex or simple; analog, digital, or hybrid—we will roll up our sleeves and deliver the best, cost-effective solution that works for you.

 Our professionals bring flexibility, talent, and a spirit of cooperation to their work.
-They all are professionally trained in archives or library science and most are Certified Archivists.
-Our digital archives team is led by a leading expert on the long-term preservation and access of electronic information.
+They all are professionally trained in archives or library science and many are Certified Archivists.
 We can also call upon our staff of museum professionals who have expertise managing fine art and historical objects that are often part of a collection.